EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-cover-letter-M7MVP1.md

 1. Select a job posting that you are interested in applying for this week.
 If you haven’t chosen one already, you can refer to the resource [“Where do I find jobs to apply to?](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/where-do-I-find-jobs-to-apply-to.md) for ideas on where to look.

 2. Read the job posting carefully and spend 10 - 15 minutes doing some research about the company.
 Find at least 2 -3 reasons why you would want that job.
+Identify the company's mission and value.
+How do they relate to your skills, personal attributes and professional experience?

 3. Open one of the cover letters that you have written and make a copy so that you can edit it for the new job posting.

 4. Read through the letter to analyze how the story that you are telling works.
-What edits are necessary to align it with the job posting that you want to apply for now?
+What changes are necessary to align it with the job posting that you want to apply for now?
 Are you communicating why you are fit for that specific job?
-Make any necessary edits to provide compelling arguments in the different paragraphs.
+Make any necessary edits  in the different paragraphs to provide compelling arguments.

 5. Look at the format of your cover letter: margins, line spacing, and fonts.
 Is it attractive and consistent?
 Make any necessary changes.

 6. Now, review the different elements in your cover letter.
 Using [this worksheet](https://docs.google.com/document/d/1eW0IbKPn6MN47EMSZ35HPQMsaOuX2e7MdBu-LUb1C44/edit), analyze if your cover letter meets each and every one of the requirements of the rubric.
-Refer to the learning resources in our job searching curriculum for instructions on how to write each section.
+If necessary, refer to the learning resources in our job searching curriculum for instructions on how to write each section.
 Make any additional edits that are required.

 7. Do a final check of the grammar and spelling of your cover letter.
 Run it through Grammarly.

+9. Read your cover letter one more time to look for any detail that you might have missed.

+Your cover letter is now ready for your career coach to review!

 **Exercise template to copy:** [Assess your cover letter: Worksheet](https://docs.google.com/document/d/1eW0IbKPn6MN47EMSZ35HPQMsaOuX2e7MdBu-LUb1C44/edit)